 As you begin the process of social media listening, a good starting point is to identify what’s troubling your target audience.
 This is generally a pretty easy task, as people frequently discuss their problems and complaints on social media.
 This will allow you to evaluate whether there is a disconnect between what your rivals are offering and what you are.
 You can do this by either asking the question directly (people like transparency) or by going back and looking at previous content’s comments/interactions.
 Listening to your target audience directly is the greatest approach to figuring out what the problem is, if any, and learning how your audience might expect you to address it.

 Another approach is to choose strategic keywords and subjects to keep an eye on.
 These can change over time, but you may utilize social listening techniques to find out what subjects are trending on the internet.
 This includes both brand mentions and conversations relating to your own company as well as industry-related subjects.
+Essentially, you can use Twitter trends to help market your brand.
 Participating in the online discourse surrounding these key topics can help increase your own brand awareness and show consumers that you really are listening.

 Finally, be sure you aren’t just listening to listen.
 Use what you’ve learned to generate healthy communication between you and your potential consumers or client base.
 What we mean by this is to use social media to generate engagement with your audience.
-This includes responding to complaints and addressing both positive and negative feedback, but may also include sharing tips and techniques and promoting your product or service when appropriate.
+This includes responding to complaints and addressing both positive and negative feedback, but may also include sharing tips and techniques, sharing user-generated content, and promoting your product or service when appropriate.

 Based on the fact that you are here reading this, it is probably safe to say that you are trying to build your brand reputation through the use of social media and social listening.
 As a social media management service, our experts at Kiopi looked into the common questions and concerns related to the industry in which we serve.
 By analyzing the data that we gathered from our competitors and relevant conversations within this business, we learned that social listening was a prominent topic of interest among social media managers.
 Thus, we utilized the very concept of social listening to identify trends and create a business strategy from those trends.
 See what we did there?